cisco-ce/roomos.cisco.com/doc/MTR/RoomOSCalling.md

 # Place Webex Calls

 This feature allows you to access the RoomOS calling features seamlessly while using MTR mode.
 Note that your device need to be registered to Control Hub to make Webex calls and access the calling features.
+You can also place SIP calls through Webex.

 1. Swipe from the right on the home screen to open the control panel.
 2. Tap **Call**.